ttltdt/TruPL-Compiler/README.md

 A Compiler for TruPL Programming Language.

-lexical_conventions.pdf contain list of legal lexemes is in TruPL.
+lexical_conventions.pdf contain a list of legal lexemes is in TruPL.

 Only the Scanner is available.